Pomax/js-schema-tools/lib/README.md

 ## Engagement

-Hit me up via email (which I'm pretty sure Github will tell you about), or [tweetspace](https://twitter.com/TheRealPomax), or [tootspace](https://mastodon.social/users/TheRealPomax).
+Hit me up via email (which I'm pretty sure Github will tell you about), or [Mastodon](https://mastodon.social/users/TheRealPomax).